sitamgithub-MSIT/MalDetect/README.md

 ## Dataset

 The project utilizes the malaria cell images dataset available on Kaggle and TensorFlow datasets.
 This dataset includes images of cells infected with malaria and uninfected cells.
-The dataset link and description are provided in this repository's `data/` directory.
+This repository's `data/` directory provides the dataset link and description.

 ## Project Structure